In Sanskrit, Ayur means life and Veda means knowledge. Ayurveda is the science of health and healing – the science of life from ancient India.

 - Each module provides 38 PACE credits from the National Ayurvedic Medical Association.

-- Non-Credit Training Certificate from the Oregon Department of Education CCWD and awarded by PCC is pending.
+- Program graduates are also awarded a Non-Credit Ayurvedic Yoga Health Advisor Training Certificate from the Oregon Department of Education CCWD.

 One-Year (4-Module) Program.